-I live on a farm at the centre of Penwith, formerly resident and doing similar work in Glastonbury, Somerset until 2008.
-History, geomancy and archaeology have been an interest throughout my adult life.
-This started when, as a student in 1969, I rather naively slept at the centre of the Ring of Brogar stone circle in the Orkney Isles, having a vivid dream there of dancing, chanting ancients who invited me to join them - which, for better or worse, I did!
-I've been smitten with issues of our ancient past and also our future ever since, privileged to know and work with such antiquarian luminaries as Tom Graves, Michael Green, Sig Lonegren, John Michell, Hamish Miller and Ronald Hutton.
+I live on an organic farm at the centre of West Penwith, formerly resident and doing similar work in Glastonbury, Somerset until 2008.
+History, geomancy and archaeology have been core part of my work throughout my adult life.
+This started when, as a student in 1969, I rather naively slept at the centre of the Ring of Brogar stone circle in the Orkney Isles, having a vivid dream of dancing, chanting ancients who invited me to join them - which, for better or worse, I did!
+I've been smitten with issues of our ancient past and also our future ever since, and privileged to know and work with such antiquarian luminaries as Tom Graves, Michael Green, Sig Lonegren, John Michell, Hamish Miller and Ronald Hutton.

-I'm a book editor, webmaster, photographer, author, humanitarian worker (Palestine), counsellor and adviser.
+I'm a book editor, webmaster, photographer, author, humanitarian worker (Middle East and Africa), and a counsellor, adviser and peacemaker.
 The Kingfisher Encyclopaedia of World History, which I wrote in 1999, received a Smithsonian award.
 I studied geography and social sciences at LSE 1968-71 and, since then, I've been absorbed in history, geopolitics, psychotherapy and alternative knowledge (such as astrology, cereology and geomancy), speaking, writing and teaching on these.

 I'm known for the seminal book The Only Planet of Choice (1993).
-My latest is Power Points in Time (2014), about the astrology of cycles of time.
+My latest is Possibilities 2050, about the future of the world, and the book before that was Power Points in Time (2014), about the astrology of cycles of time.
 Pictures of Palestine (2012) is the story of my exploits out there.
-I've built and run interesting websites since 1995 - my own voluminous site is at palden.co.uk.
-I seem to be a sucker for big projects such as MAP and the three holistic educational projects I founded, and for tasks bordering on the impossible (such as my work in Palestine).
+I've built and run interesting websites since 1995 - my own voluminous site and online archive is at palden.co.uk.
+I seem to be a sucker for big projects such as Ancient Penwith, for such things as the three holistic educational projects I founded in the 1980s-90s, and for tasks bordering on the impossible (well, at least, until I came along).

-Well, "It's not what you get, it's what you become by doing it" (Jefferson).
-My core belief: it's always okay in the end, and if it's not okay, it's not the end.
+"It's not what you get, it's what you become by doing it" (Jefferson).
+My core belief: it's okay in the end, and if it's not okay, it's not the end.

-I'm the mainstay of the MAP project, working in collaboration with Maen Mamvro and others.
+I'm the mainstay of the Ancient Penwith project, working in collaboration with Maen Mamvro and with others.
 Also known for making a good cup of tea.

 I spent my childhood in Cornwall and became interested in ancient sites and earth mysteries in the 1960s, when I knew many of the early researchers into leys and alignments, such as John Michell and Paul Devereux.
 After university in London and Cambridge, I lived in the far north of Scotland for a few years before returning to the south, and working in teaching, bookselling, training and librarianship.